Paul-Njuga/alx-low_level_programming/0x00-hello_world/README.md

-# C - Hello, World :computer
+# C - Hello, World :computer:

 This project is an intro to C and covers topics such as C, it's compilation process, & the Betty Coding style.